 - Assessing for the presence of correctable causes

-- Offering appropriate ART methods for conception
+- Offering appropriate ART methods for conception like ICSI and TESA

 The World Health Organization has given guidelines for performing semen analysis before labeling a sample as Azoospermic.
 Please ensure these guidelines have been followed at the lab where this test is being performed.
 The guideline is available here for the purpose of reference: World Health Organization.
-WHO laboratory manual for the examining and Processing of Human Semen, 5th Edition.
+WHO laboratory manual for the examining and Processing of Human Semen, 6th Edition.

-This type is very easy to treat with either surgical reconstruction or surgical sperm retrieval using procedures such as TESA, TESE and then performing ICSI and IVF.
+Obstructive Azoospermia is very easy to treat with either surgical reconstruction or surgical sperm retrieval using procedures such as TESA, TESE and then performing ICSI and IVF.

 Obstructive Azoospermia has very good prognosis and pregnancy rates.

-Non-obstructive azoospermia means that sperms are not being produced in the testes as a result they are absent in the ejaculate.
+In non-obstructive azoospermia, there are chances that sperms are not being produced in the testes as a result they are absent in the ejaculate.
 In this type, size of testes is usually reduced and FSH levels are either very high or very low.
 Such samples usually have normal volume and contain fructose (Lab report shows fructose positive).